spapasykiotis/spapasykiotis/README.md

 # 👋 Hi, I'm Spyros Papasykiotis

-🔍 Enthusiast in Machine Learning, Scientific Computing 🎓 Computer Science Graduate from the University of Thessaly
+🔍 Enthusiast in Machine Learning, Scientific Computing & Clean Code
+🎓 Computer Science Graduate from the University of Thessaly

 ---